cds-snc/security-goals/docs/writing-a-check.md

 3. **Checks Directory**

 > This is the directory where the results (JSON file) of the check will be written to.
-You will define this path in the check definition file
+You will define this path in the check definition file.
+Most check containers will by default write it out to `/checks`, but you can override it with the `OUT_PATH` env variable

 ## What are we checking for?